 In a camper van you do have to think about where you’ll be able to empty your chemical toilets, and they are both more expensive to hire, and more expensive to drive than a normal car.
 They also cost more per night on campsites.

-Another option is do to neither of course.
+Another option is to do neither of course.
 Many of the campsites we list on the NC500 have a variety of accommodation options from static campervans to wigwams and pods, so if you plan and book well in advance, you can “camp” around the North Coast 500 without having to take any camping equipment at all!

 No matter which you choose, we recommend driving or renting the smallest sized vehicle needed for your group in order to be able to better handle the roads and parking areas along the route.

-What services are offered at North Coast 500 Campsites?
+What Services are Offered at North Coast 500 Campsites?

 Are there Dog Friendly Accommodation Options on the NC500?